CodeMasterCody3D/Manual-filament-Change-Tracking/README.md

 I built this for my Ender 3 Pro so I can do multi-color prints without worrying about what color comes next.
 Works great on my mini HP computer running Klipper instead of a Raspberry Pi!

-If you find a way to get $HOME working in #3dprinting​ #3dprinteverything​ #3dprintlife​ stead of hardcoded paths, let me know!
+If you find a way to get $HOME working in​stead of hardcoded paths, let me know!

-Subscribe for more Klipper mods & 3D printing tips!

-   / a6m2cxqrbf  ​
+​

-#orcaslicer​ #3dprintingcommunity​ #android​